mackey123/The-Scottish-Highlands2/README.md

 v.
 Correct the changes if needed.

-- I also viewed the site on diffrent browsers to see how it reacted.
+- I also viewed the site on different browsers to see how it reacted.

 i.
-I would open up a diffrent browser wheter it be it mozilla,internet explorer or google.
+I would open up a diffrent browser be it be it mozilla,internet explorer or google.

 ii.
 I would interact and click all the links available to make sure they worked.